What is Autism?

-- A recent developmental assessment (less then 12 months old) or cognitive assessment (less then 2 years old)
+- A recent developmental assessment (less than 12 months old) or cognitive assessment (less than 2 years old)

 How to access this assessment:

-- Your school counsellor or psychologist may conduct this assessment if your child is in an educational setting e.g. preschool or school
+- A private psychologist or your school counsellor or psychologist may conduct this assessment if your child is in an educational setting e.g. preschool or school

 - If your child is under 5 and is not in an education setting please notify the Child Development Service regarding the developmental/ cognitive assessment to discuss options.

 Once all of the required information is received, we will write to you to confirm that your child has been added to the Autism Assessment waiting list.